u91738/cachedom/README.md

 # cachedom
+Work in progress

-look for DOM XSS with lots of caching and minimal server load
+Tool to look for DOM XSS with lots of caching and minimal server load